 These days customers are one of a business’ most valuable assets.
 And as we all know, in our ever-competitive world, it’s easier to retain customers than get new ones.

 As such, it’s no wonder there’s fierce competition among companies to provide customers with an as-convenient-as-possible customer experience.
-As we already talked about in a previous article, one particularly popular method you can use to provide customers with a superior experience is by offering personalized customer service.
+One particularly popular method you can use to provide customers with a superior experience is by offering personalized customer service.
 Another less-known but equally important way is by leveraging customer segmentation, a method that allows companies to take personalized customer service to a whole new level.

 So, let’s take a quick look at what customer segmentation is, and why your call center needs to be leveraging it!